dip000/dip000/README.md

-- 👋 Hi, Nickname's dip000
+- 👋 Hi, name's Adrián, love from :mexico:
+- :technologist: Studied Electronics, worked as Automation Engineer
+- :two_hearts: My passion is working with harware, software, and game engines
-- 👀 I’m interested in hardware and software
+- :bow_and_arrow: Specialized in communications

 <!---